Learn more about mentoring and other professional supports in SPA's Position Statement: Professional Support, Supervision, and Mentoring.

 When you and a Mentee have decided to move forward with a mentoring partnership, complete a Mentoring Agreement.

-How will I know if a Mentee has selected me as their Mentor?
+How will I know if a Mentee has requested me as their Mentor?

-You will receive an e-mail from the Mentee requesting you to be their Mentor.
+You will receive an e-mail from SPA's Mentor Match.
+It will notify you the Mentee requesting you to be their Mentor.
 You will be prompted to accept or reject the request.
+We will send you weekly reminders about the request.
+If you do not action a request after 1 month, we will cancel it.

 Is it okay to reject a request?